10 Years and 10,000 Miles

 In the winter, all the kids would go sledding after school.
-My brother and I had a Flexible Flyer sled with wooden slats and red runners, which we had to share.
-We would always fight over whose turn it was.
-He would grab it and race down the hill in a cloud of snow.
+My brother and I had a Flexible Flyer sled with wooden slats and red runners, which we shared.
+We would often fight over whose turn it was, but then he would grab it and race down the hill in a cloud of snow.
 He was bigger, stronger.
 I felt left out.
-I stood rejected at the edge of the hill in my red nylon snowsuit watching, waiting for my turn.
-The older kids ignored me, as did my brother.
+I stood rejected at the edge of the hill in my snowsuit watching, waiting for my turn.

 I kept calling his name, “Mark, Mark.”
-He finally decided that the solution to our sharing problem was to lay me down on my belly, grab my feet, and with my hands up, shove me down the hill.
-I looked like a miniature Superman in my red nylon snowsuit flying down the hill.
-This was his compromise.
-He got the sled and I got to slide on my snowsuit.
+He finally came up with a solution to our single sled problem, which was to lay me down on my belly, grab my feet and with my hands up Superman-style, he shoved me down the hill.
+I think that little red nylon snowsuit was faster than the sled.

-But we had so much fun — a hillside full of kids laughing and giggling, the crunch of fresh snow under our feet and the white-topped trees shielding us from the wind.
-There were perfect little white snow crystals everywhere — in my hair, on my snowsuit and in my boots.
+We had so much fun — a hillside full of kids laughing and giggling, the crunch of fresh snow under our feet and the white-topped trees shielding us from the wind.
+There were perfect little white snow crystals everywhere — on my snowsuit, in my hair and in my boots.